 If it didn’t exist I could have planned this party a lot quicker, that’s for sure!
 I also think so often things on Pinterest trick you.
 They look awesome.
 They appear easy.
 But then you go to do them and you FAIL at them or they don’t turn out how you expected.

-This happened with me when it came to Britt’s balloons.
-I loved this party I found where they used CLEAR balloons and filled them with confetti.
+This happened to me when it came to Britt’s balloons.
+I loved this party I found it where they used CLEAR balloons and filled them with confetti.
 It looked so cool and tied in the party theme.
 So we did it!
 Zach was SO SWEET to fill the clear balloons with the snowflake confetti I found.
 Huge fail!
-First of all when he went to blow them up the confetti caused several to pop (yes, we were picking up little confetti pieces EVERYWHERE the morning of the party!) and then when they were done you couldn’t even SEE the confetti.
+First of all when he went to blow them up the confetti caused several to pop (yes, we were picking up little confetti pieces EVERYWHERE the morning of the party!), and then when they were done you couldn’t even SEE the confetti.

 It just settled in the bottoms of the balloons.
-I realized when I went back to look at the balloon picture I pinned as the example that what they probably did was SHAKE the balloon before taking the picture…tricksters!
+I realized when I went back to look at the balloon pictures I pinned as an example that what they probably did was SHAKE the balloon before taking the picture…tricksters!
 Oh well.
 It was a neat idea anyway and luckily I had some pink balloons we could use to mix up the clear ones.
 And we left a lot of the clear ones filled (the confetti also made them HEAVY so they didn’t float all that great…) and just let the older kids play with them outside!
 I know Kye LOVED it!

 Zach complained that I was super stressed over the party, but honestly, I wasn’t.
 This was THE least stressful party EVER.
 What I DID stress over was Britt’s baby book.
 I hadn’t written in a single page up until the week before her party.
 I had Kye’s baby book sitting out for guests to look through during his party and I wanted to do the same thing for her.

 I want to do my best to have things “even” when possible.
 I KNOW people have told me I need to not worry about it…and I get that.
 But a baby book is in my control.
 Her birthday slideshow is in my control.
 So I stayed up late.
-I stressed out.
+I was stressed out.
 But I got that junk done.
 If you didn’t look at it…you should…it’s a masterpiece 😉

 I also debated our Christmas decorations for the party…wait till after to put them up? take them down? ignore them?
 I ended up taking down anything that was in the dining room that clashed with the snowflake party decorations (like my red little Santas!) but kept everything else up.